 David Johnson

-David Johnson is a qualified geologist and environmental scientist, and an experienced community consultation, mediation and stakeholder liaison practitioner.
-He is a Member (Commissioner) of the NSW Government's Planning Assessment Commission (PAC) advising on environmental science and planning, pollution control and waste management.
-David lectures in environmental science, at the Australian Catholic University.
-He is also a member of the Lane Cove and Parramatta Councils' Independent Hearing and Assessment Panels (IHAP) and the Inner West Council Independent Planning Panel.
-He has worked as an Acting Commissioner in the NSW Land and Environment Court.
-David believes the most important role of an independent chair is communicating accurate, high quality, balanced and transparent decisions to stakeholders.
+David is a qualified geologist and environmental scientist, and an experienced community consultation, mediation and stakeholder liaison practitioner, who currently chairs several Community Consultative Committees.
+He is a former member (Commissioner) of the NSW Independent Planning Commission (PAC) advising on environmental science and planning, pollution control and waste management.
+David is a former university lecturer in environmental science and was also an Acting Commissioner in the NSW Land and Environment Court.
+He is an expert member of several local planning panels and an alternate member for all Sydney and Regional Panels.
+David believes an important role of an independent chair is communicating and explaining accurate, high quality, balanced and transparent decisions to stakeholders.

 Suzanne Little

-Helen Lochhead is an experienced chair of planning panels, committees, and boards with qualifications in dispute resolution, mediation and expertise in facilitation of challenging urban development and infrastructure processes with diverse stakeholders.
-Her career has focused on the inception, planning and delivery of complex projects ranging from city-wide improvements programs to major urban renewal projects.
-Helen has held senior roles in the NSW government, has served on the Independent Planning Commission and as Chair of Sydney South Planning Panel and various NSW Local Planning Panels.
-She currently serves on the Australian Heritage Council, the Infrastructure NSW Assurance Panel (INSW) and as Chair of Sydney South Planning Panel and various Regional Planning Panels.
-She is an emeritus professor of architecture and urbanism at UNSW Sydney, a Fellow of the Australian Institute of Architects, the Australian Institute of Company Directors, and a member of the Planning Institute of Australia and the institute of Landscape Architects.
+Helen is an experienced chair of planning panels, committees, and boards.
+She has qualifications in dispute resolution and mediation, and expertise in facilitation of challenging urban development and infrastructure processes with diverse stakeholders.
+Her career has focused on the planning and delivery of complex projects ranging from city-wide improvements programs to major urban precincts.
+Helen has held senior roles in the state government, has served on the Independent Planning Commission and as Chair of Sydney South Planning Panel and on various NSW local and regional planning panels, as well as Assurance Panels for Infrastructure NSW and Sydney Metro projects.
+Board appointments include The Sydney Harbour Trust and the National Capital Authority.
+She is an emeritus professor of architecture and urbanism at UNSW Sydney, a Life Fellow of the Australian Institute of Architects, the Australian Institute of Company Directors and a member of the Planning Institute of Australia, the Institute of Landscape Architects and Urban Design Association.

 Jan McClelland AM